-Texas could resume executions tonight, February 5, 2025, after a four-month break.
-The State is scheduled to execute Steven Nelson despite the fact that no jury or court has considered significant evidence that he did not kill pastor Clinton Dobson, that he had a minor role in the offense as a lookout for two other men as they robbed NorthPointe Baptist Church in Arlington in 2011, and that there are profound mitigating circumstances, including a history of childhood abuse and trauma, that could have precluded a death sentence.
+Last night, February 5, 2025, the State of Texas executed Steven Nelson after the Supreme Court of the United States refused to intervene, denying his petition for a writ of certiorari and application for a stay of execution.
+No jury or court ever considered significant evidence that Nelson did not kill pastor Clinton Dobson, that he had a minor role in the offense as a lookout for two other men as they robbed NorthPointe Baptist Church in Arlington in 2011, and that there are profound mitigating circumstances, including a history of childhood abuse and trauma, that could have precluded a death sentence.

 On October 8, 2012, a Tarrant County jury found Nelson guilty of capital murder based on an instruction permitting a conviction for a capital murder committed by someone else (known in Texas as the “law of parties”).
 Jurors then sentenced Nelson to death for killing Dobson in 2011 during the burglary in which Judy Elliott, the church’s secretary, was seriously beaten.